andrewjamesturner0/pandoc-notes/pandoc_notes.md

 In text citations are inserted inside square brackets using the `@` symbol followed by the correct identifier from the .bib file.
 Multiple citations are separated by semicolons and can each be given a prefix, location and a suffix.
-To supress the author, simply use `-@`.
+To suppress the author, simply use `-@`.
 For instance:

     Early definitions of Evidence-Based Medicine [see, for example: @Sackett_1996]